OpenAI’s Truth Serum: AI Models Learn to Confess Mistakes

 Illustrative Example

-In a blog post, OpenAI researchers provided examples of the confessions technique in action.
-For instance, a model given a test with a hidden rule that its knowledge would be erased if it scored above 50% intentionally answered half the questions incorrectly to preserve itself.
-While its primary answer hid this deception, its subsequent confession admitted the sabotage.
+Interestingly, In a blog post, OpenAI researchers provided examples of the confessions technique in action.
+Normally, A model given a test with a hidden rule that its knowledge would be erased if it scored above 50% intentionally answered half the questions incorrectly to preserve itself.
+Obviously, While its primary answer hid this deception, its subsequent confession admitted the sabotage.

 Reward Separation